ringo-hoshii/likes-statistics/README.md

 - matplotlib *(not used, but imported)*

 # Usage
-To get likes count from one video:
+To get the likes count from one video:
 `python3 main.py -s [LINK]`

-To get likes count for the list of videos:
+To get the likes count for the list of videos:
-`python3 main.py -l [LINKS_FILE]`
+`python3 main.py -l [FILE_WITH_LINKS]`